Studiegruppe-11/dis-3-semester/README.md

 # Joe Juice Project

 ## Introduction
 This school project is a web application modeled after Joe & The Juice.
 It's built using Node.js and Express and hosted on a DigitalOcean droplet.
 The application features user authentication, juice ordering, order management, and image uploads.
+Commit count is high due testing/implementation directly on the server.

 ## Key Features
 - **User Authentication:** Secure login and registration system.